itiquette/git-provider-sync/SECURITY.md

 To report a security vulnerability, please provide the following information:

 1. **PROJECT**
-   - Include the URL of the project repository.
+   - Include the URL of the project repository - Example: <https://github.com/itiquette/git-provider-sync>

 2. **PUBLIC**
    - Indicate whether this vulnerability has already been publicly discussed or disclosed.